kamranahmedse/developer-roadmap/src/data/roadmaps/ux-design/content/103-conceptual-design/things-to-lookout-for/100-keep-it-short-simple.md

-# Keep it short simple
+# In general, Keep it Short and Simple